jessiefowler23/osticket-prereqs/README.md

 <img src=https://i.imgur.com/Pk2nB5P.png height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 The standard help desk account was up next.
 Then, to connect to the server and communicate with OsTicket, I had to download and install hediSQL.
-To apply the OsTicket to the default helpdesk account that I am generating, I then had to create a new database for it. on which I was able to install OSTicket and log in.
+To apply the OsTicket to the default helpdesk account that I am generating, I then had to create a new database for it.
+On which I was able to install OSTicket and log in.
 </p>
 <br />
 <p>